 Online courses are popping up everywhere!
 They’re a great additional revenue stream or a way to add more value to your clients.
 Marketing used to be about the width of your wallet.
 Today it’s more about the width of your brain.
 People want to be educated and learn something new.
 Online courses are an opportunity for B2B businesses to be the teacher.

 There are many different tools to create your online course.
 I’m not going to go into detail on these tools but if you want to explore options, look no further than Course9.

 Online courses are often best delivered using email.
 And this is a very simple email workflow.
 You have your course assets finalised.
 You have a landing page for people to sign up to the course [free or paid].
 Now you need an email workflow that will deliver the content to your audience to the frequency you promised in your course outline.
 If that’s a weekly delivery, set up emails for each course section and place those emails into an automated workflow that will send at the same time every week.
 Switch the workflow on.
 Sit back.
 Relax.
 And get cracking on your next course.
 Simples.

 You want to know you’re doing a good job, right?
-Who best to tell you that than your customers.
-Administering regular customer satisfaction surveys is a very simple email automation to set up.
+Who best to tell you that then your customers.
+Administering regular customer satisfaction surveys is very simple email automation to set up.
 We set these up for our clients as a way to gauge customer satisfaction following the completion of a job.
 For example, when the job is done, they tag that customer in their CRM [let’s say the tag is “NPS”].
 This tag triggers an email to be sent to the customer asking for feedback on how they thought the job went.
 Were they satisfied?
 Or were there some issues that need to be addressed?